Remote work: Health impacts

 Individual responses to the characteristics of remote work may vary.
 According to job characteristics theory from the 1970s, the degree to which employees respond to job features such as autonomy and feedback is influenced by their personal need for accomplishment and development, referred to as "growth need strength".
 Employees with higher growth need strength may respond more positively to increased autonomy and more negatively to reduced feedback in remote work environments than those with lower growth need strength.

 A 2021 report from Prudential claimed that a majority of workers preferred a hybrid model combining remote and in-person work.
 The report also indicated that two-thirds of workers believed in-person interactions were important for career advancement.
 Fully remote workers were more likely to feel hesitant about taking vacations, to perceive a need to be constantly available, and to report feelings of isolation.
 Overall, the findings suggested that while workers value flexibility, many also wished to retain the benefits associated with in-person workplace interactions.

 A 2021 report by the World Health Organization and the International Labour Organization indicated that remote work could contribute to increased health risks if it leads to working more than 55 hours per week wherever it would be legal to do so.
 Extended working hours have been associated with negative impacts on health, well-being, and sleep, with contributing factors including disruptions to daily routines, heightened anxiety and worry, feelings of isolation, increased family and work-related stress, and prolonged screen time.

+Indoor environmental quality in home workspaces

+Indoor environmental quality (IEQ) is an important factor in the conditions experienced by people working from home.
+Home workspaces may differ from conventional office environments in aspects such as thermal comfort, lighting, acoustics, air quality and ergonomics.

+A scoping review of studies from multiple countries found that indoor environmental conditions in home workspaces are associated with aspects of workers' well-being and work experience.
+Factors such as noise, lighting, thermal conditions and indoor air quality have been investigated in relation to stress, fatigue, satisfaction and cognitive performance.

+Assessment of indoor environmental quality in home-based workspaces can include both perceived environmental conditions and the physical characteristics of the workspace.
+Multidisciplinary approaches have been used to develop assessment instruments covering factors such as thermal comfort, lighting, acoustic conditions, indoor air quality and ergonomics.